 This naturally led into her work at Oregon Health and Science University, where she focused on identifying classifying RNA biomarkers for different cancer types using liquid biopsy methods and cell-free RNA-sequencing.
 This fed her interest for pursuing research in disease progression and detection, and led her to the HDR UK-Turing PhD programme, where she hopes to make her mark in the world of health data research.

-Breeshey is currently based at the University of Edinburgh, co-supervised by Dr. Chris Ponting, Dr. Ava Khamseh and Dr. Sjoerd Beentjes.
-Her project focuses on understanding the molecular mechanisms that contribute to complex traits.
-She analyzes genomic data from ChIP-sequencing experiments to predict variants that alter transcription factor binding, and further asks whether these variants explain disease risk in large genomic cohorts.
-These variant-trait relationships are modeled using causal inference methods and targeted learning, which aims to avoid limitations present in classical genome-wide association studies due to model mis-specification.
-She is currently applying this to the GenOMICC cohort to ask whether epistatic interactions contribute to disease severity for critical COVID-19, and hopes to apply this across all traits in the UK BioBank.
+Breeshey just completed her PhD based at the University of Edinburgh, co-supervised by Dr. Chris Ponting, Dr. Ava Khamseh and Dr. Sjoerd Beentjes.
+Her project focused on understanding the molecular mechanisms that contribute to complex traits.
+She analyzed genomic data from ChIP-sequencing experiments to predict variants that alter transcription factor binding, and further asked whether these variants explain disease risk in large genomic cohorts.
+These variant-trait relationships were modeled using causal inference methods and targeted learning, which aims to avoid limitations present in classical genome-wide association studies due to model mis-specification.
+She applied this to data from the UK Biobank, investigating whether genetic interactions (i.e. epistasis) contributed to disease severity across 768 phenotypic traits.